Aniketkr09/House-Price-Prediction/README.md

-🏠 House Price Prediction Project
+🏠 House Price Prediction

-📌 Project Title

-House Price Prediction Using Machine Learning

 📖 Project Overview

-The House Price Prediction System is a Machine Learning application designed to estimate the selling price of a house based on various features such as area, number of bedrooms, bathrooms, parking availability, and other property characteristics.
+The House Price Prediction System is a Machine Learning application designed to estimate the selling price of a house based on various features such as area sqft, number of bedrooms, bathrooms,floor  and location.

 The goal of this project is to develop a predictive model that assists homebuyers, real estate agents, and property investors in making informed decisions by providing accurate price estimates using historical housing data.